TheTacoBytes/STM32-ROS-ExpansionBoard/README.md

    sudo service udev restart
    ```
-   After running these commands, you will need to reconnect the STM32 board for the changes to take effect on.
+   After running these commands, you will need to reconnect the STM32 board for the changes to take effect.

 ## Acknowledgments